enrightcw/Good-README-Generator/README.md

 ## Usage

-This is a work in progress to generate a good readme.
+This is a work in progress to generate a good readme, there is user input required through CLI to generate the README.
+Use node index.js to run the file in terminal.

 ## Tests

-npm t
+npm test

 ## Questions